chen829015/temperture/README.md

-# it's a temperature ºC to ºF code
+# it's a temperature ºC to ºF code# bmi